ZML Concepts

 The lifecycle of a model is implemented in the following steps:

-Open the model file and read the shapes of the weights, but leave the weights on the disk.
+Open the model file and read the shapes of the weights, but don't load the weights yet.

 Using the loaded shapes and optional metadata, instantiate a model struct with